alpha-yadav/DSA/readme.md

 Remember to adapt the code to the specific structure of your tree (e.g., whether it's a binary tree or a general tree, whether it has parent pointers, etc.).
 The complexity of the algorithm also depends on the tree's structure and the chosen method.
 The recursive approach, for example, has a time complexity of O(N) in the worst case (N being the number of nodes), while binary lifting achieves O(1) query time after O(N log N) preprocessing.

+#  Graph
+Please provide me with the data or equation you want me to graph.
+I need information about what to graph before I can create a graph for you.
+For example, tell me:

+* **What kind of graph?** (e.g., line graph, bar graph, scatter plot, pie chart)
+* **What are the variables?** (e.g., x-axis and y-axis labels)
+* **What is the data?** (e.g., a table of values, an equation, a description of the data)

+Once I have this information, I can help you.